 Reliance Jio its own 5G solutions designed and developed a complete 5G solution.
-Using 100% home-grown technologies that will allow it to launch 5G service in India.
+Using 100% home-grown technologies that will allow it to launch a 5G service in India.

 The move is maybe a worldwide first.
 Where a cell phone organization has created in-house innovation to supplant outsider hardware sellers.